nmc0026/Dream-Team/README.md

 ## Scope
 Initially the app will start as a search for homeless shelters and basic resources:

-1.Shelters
+1. Shelters

-3.Food Banks
+3. Food Banks

-4.Clothing Banks
+4. Clothing Banks

-5.Mental Health
+5. Mental Health

-Room to Expand:
+### Room to Expand:

 + Job placement and searching